rwb/c200/README.md

 #### Homework Problems for Week Ending 4/4/25

+*Note*: the tests in this homework assignment are all *non-directional* tests.

 1. The local police department implements a neighborhood policing program in 9 neighborhoods where the police regularly interact with citizens to strengthen trust and confidence in law enforcement at the neighborhood level.
 Random samples of residents in each of the neighborhoods were surveyed both before and after implementation to measure trust and confidence in the police.
 In 4 of the neighborhoods, trust and confidence in the police increased after the program was implemented.
 Conduct a test of the hypothesis that p0 = 1/2 using a p < .05 significance level using both the textbook's binomial test and the confidence interval test I presented in class.
 Interpret your results.
 A binomial table is provided below for you to identify the critical region for your binomial test.

 | # of Increases | p(# of Increases if p0 = 1/2) |